Spondylocostal dysostosis: Spondylocostal dysostosis

 In contrast to STD, the subtype spondylocostal dysostosis, or SCD features intrinsic rib anomalies, in addition to vertebral anomalies.
 Intrinsic rib anomalies include defects such as bifurcation, broadening and fusion that are not directly related to the vertebral anomalies (such as in STD, where extensive posterior rib fusion occurs due to segmentation defects and extreme shortening of the thoracic vertebral column).
 In both subtypes, the pulmonary restriction may result in pulmonary hypertension, and have other potential cardiac implications.

-Management

 Prognosis

 Babies born with Jarcho-Levin may be very healthy and grow up to lead normal lives.
 However, many individuals with Jarcho-Levin suffer from problems of respiratory insufficiency secondary to volume-restricted thoraces.
 These individuals will often develop pulmonary complications and die in infancy or early childhood.
 The disparity in outcomes of those with the syndrome is related to the fact that Jarcho-Levin actually encompasses two or more distinct syndromes, each with its own range of prognoses.
 The syndromes currently recognized as subtypes of Jarcho-Levin are termed spondylothoracic dysplasia and spondylocostal dysostosis.
 The disease is related to the SRRT gene.